fieldtrip/website/privacy.md

 ## How we process your personal data on this website

-This website by itself does not use cookies, except for a single cookie which specifies whether third party cookies and scripts can be used.
-We also link to content and documentation on external websites, these are not covered here.

-If you do not allow third party cookies and scripts to be used on this website, the search functionality will default to DuckDuckGo.
-If you do allow third party cookies, it will default to Google Search.

-Regardless of your permission for third party cookies, the embedded YouTube and Vimeo videos on this website are displayed in a way that does not place cookies on your computer.
+This website does not use cookies.
 We do not use external tools to collect website statistics.
-We use a self-hosted instance of [plausible](https://plausible.io), an open source web analytics solution without tracking cookies that is fully compliant with GDPR, CCPA and PECR.
+We use a self-hosted instance of [plausible](https://plausible.io), an open-source web analytics solution without tracking cookies that is fully compliant with GDPR, CCPA and PECR.
 It only stores _that_ you have visited, not _who you are_, and it does not share any information across different websites which could be used to build a user profile.

-### External third-party cookies

-If you approve third-party cookies and scripts, this website will use custom Google search forms to search this website and the email discussion list.
-Furthermore, it will embed videos from Youtube and Vimeo on the [video](/video) overview page and on some [tutorials](/tutorial).
-By loading and displaying content from these external services, these may place cookies on your computer and track your personal information.

-### Reset the permission for third party cookies and scripts

-Click here to reset the permission for third party cookies and scripts:

-<p><button name="button" onclick="eraseCookie('allow-external-cookies');location.reload()" class="btn btn-primary btn-sm">Reset cookie permission</button></p>
+The embedded YouTube and Vimeo videos on this website are displayed in a way that does not place cookies on your computer.
+We use the [crossorigin=anonymous](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) attribute for resources that are loaded from external services, such as javascript libraries.

 ## How we process your personal data when you download the FieldTrip toolbox